johnfkraus/complete-guide-to-elasticsearch/04-Mapping_&_Analysis/53-overview-of-mapping-parameters.md

 - To customize date field formats using Java DateFormatter syntax.

-Instructor recommends the default format.
+Instructor recommends using the default format.
 ISO-8601

 ### properties